-Asian shares slide on fears virus’ spread may be unstoppable
+Global shares slide on fear virus’ spread may be unstoppable

-TOKYO (AP) — Asian sharesfell Wednesday on growing fears the virus’ spread may be unstoppable, hurting global growth considerably.
+TOKYO (AP) — Global shares fell Wednesday on growing fears that a new virus’ spread may be unstoppable, hurting global growth considerably.

 Shares fell in Taiwan and most of Southeast Asia but rose in Malaysia following recent losses due to political turmoil.